Monday, April 30, 2007

 So that will be the line.
-I was sweating in my Keds at his approach, too afraid even to shake his hand
+I was sweating in my Keds at his approach, too afraid even to shake his hand.

 Finally the parade of academics began.
 First up was CU's own Elisa Facio, who knew all the words ("empire"; "genocide"; "death squads"; "Koo-bah,"), but could barely get them out.
 Disturbing.

 Next was our own Dean Saitta, professor of anthro at the University of Denver and former erratic commenter on the Ballerina's blog.
 Today he talked of consilience and lonely silos of knowledge and the value of intellectual "outliers" like Ward and all that there, intellectualizing like crazy.
 He's good at that.
 He's also a nice guy (we chatted for about 8.5 seconds after he spoke) but, as PB readers know, negligently naive about Ward and his pals.

 Last before lunch was Chris Mato Nunpa, "assoc. prof of Dakota and Indigenous Nations Studies, Southwest Minnesota State Univ." (as the flyer says).
 All I remember about him was his claim that knowledge of Thomas Jefferson's slaveowning is routinely suppressed by historians, and his mention of Jefferson's successor as president: "Who was it?
 Buchanan?"
-Be interesting to see if that
+Be interesting to see if that stays in the DVD.

-(more tomorrow, you lucky Drunkablog readers
+(more tomorrow, you lucky Drunkablog readers!)

-Update: PB asks
+Update: PB asks: